You are currently viewing What are the best guitar strings for metal?

 They have a longer lifespan than other materials, making them a popular choice for touring musicians who need strings that will last.

-To sum up this roundup, the best guitar strings for metal are:
+So, to sum up this roundup, the best guitar strings for metal are: